frame11/VAPy/README.md

 ##Vapp - Voat Application Framework

 The Vapp framework attempt to make it easy for people to make simple Voat applications.
 More importantly, Vapp is designed to create Voat applications by combining multiple smaller Vapp applications into a single application.
 Vapp applicaitons are intended to be usable with the bare minimum of user configuration while at the same tiime offering the ability for users to fine tune as many aspects of application behavior as possible without having to make and changes to the code.
 This allows (in theory) for Vapp apps to come with decent unit test coverage that will remain functional after user setup.
+Additionally, because of the functional approach of VAPy, Vapp features can generally be modified by the insertion of additional VAPy functions into functions chains without breaking tests.
+For those seeking to maintain mximum test coverage, the process of adding/modifying the test code should be straight forward.
+I realize it may not be, but it should.

+As an example:

-Vapp applicaitons use [SQLite3](https://www.sqlite.org/) for local data persistence.
+Vapp provides built in logging with the Records module.
+Records manages an [SQLite3](https://www.sqlite.org/) database for each application, providing "hands-off" local data persistence to the user.

+While all efforts have been used to create or use any new jargon (other than the project names themselves) in VAPy and Vapp, the one thing that could not be avoided was the use of, and therefore need to enumerate and define some keywords.
+All efforts have been made to use self-defining keywords.

+######Types of content:
+- **text submission titles** and **link submission titles**
+- **text submission content** and **link submission content**, which is always a url
+- **comments**
+- **titles** is all submission titles, regardless of type
+- **text** is text submission titles and content and comments
+- **all**

 ###Class Hierarchy